jondwillis/jondwillis/README.md

 ### 🔥 Excited About:

-- Building apps with AI Agents
+- Building apps using AI Agents

 ### 💼 Availability: